ThatHackerDudeFromCyberspace/the_three_hundred_pound_program/README.md

 3. Copy the `three_hundred_fuzzer` folder to ` ~/.steam/steam/steamapps/common/SteamVR/drivers/`
 4. Run SteamVR
 5. Look in `test/test.py` on how to use it once it is running

+### Configuration
+`default.vrsettings` contains some random config info, most of it is unimportant, however:
+`input_profile_path` must be set to a valid input profile path - this profile path will be used to instantiate the controller's inputs.

+The code loads the `three_hundred_fuzzer`'s `controller_profile.json` file, but it uses the profile path specified in the `default.vrsettings` file for creating the inputs themselves. (idk why I did this ok have fun!)